open/close all folders

 - Maple from The Legend of Zelda: Oracle Games is a Cute Witch apprentice who constantly chases Link around, bumping into him.
 She eventually starts riding a flying saucer.

 - Cierra from Riviera: The Promised Land, who nicknamed herself the "Scarlet Witch" due to her color scheme and her tendency to favor fire magic.
 She also has the Most Common Superpower and is thus a Cute Witch and Hot Witch at the same time.

 - Kyon Feulion from Super Robot Wars OG Saga: Endless Frontier.
-A witch that's also Token Mini-Moe and Dojikko, she's a demon but the only thing that give away her race is her little tail.
+A witch that's also the Token Mini-Moe and adorably clumsy, she's a demon but the only thing that give away her race is her little tail.
 Her broom has a Booster attached to it and has an attack that is a Shout-Out to Shoot 'em Up games.

 - Lymle from Star Ocean: The Last Hope is 15 years old by her race's standards, but mentally acts and speaks like a 6 year old girl.
 If there's anything she knows complete mastery over though, it's using Symbology Magic and summoning Cerberus from a pocket dimension akin to Hell itself.

 - Tyurru of Ninety-Nine Nights is a twelve-year-old magical prodigy, who "unlocks" fearsome magic with her key-shaped staff.

 - Yuria the Witch of Demon's Souls is very attractive, despite the bug-infested clothes she wears.

 - Super Robot Wars NEO: Sharlie Lunoille and the Merville, which is a Fembot with cat ears riding a mechanical broom that can be used as a Wave Motion Gun.